Stunning Views and Romantic Seclusion, Just Minutes from Denver

 If you’re not confident driving on mountain roads you may want to take the slightly longer, less windy way through Evergreen.
 It takes about 10 minutes more but might feel a lot longer because you spend more time on back roads.

 For that route you'll get off i70 at Evergreen Parkway Rt 74 South, and go right on Squaw Pass Rd.
 It is a bit windy but doesn't have back-to-back switchbacks like the other way.
 It will fork at Squaw Pass and you'll want to bear right onto the gravel 151, NOT left on 103 towards Echo Mountain.
 Check your odometer here, you’ll go about 3.3 miles on Little Bear Creek from the fork.
-You'll wind through a mountain neighborhood and the road will fork again-bear left to stay on Little Bear Creek, do NOT go right/straight as this puts you on OLD Little Bear Creek that gets very rough, especially in the winter.
+You'll wind through a mountain neighborhood and the road will fork again-bear LEFT to stay on Little Bear Creek, do NOT go right/straight as this puts you on OLD Little Bear Creek that gets very rough, especially in the winter.
+There’s a cement structure on the right with a large green arrow that says “To I70,” this is where you want to stay left to stay on Little Bear Creek Rd.
 The road passes a few homes and parks and after about 3.3 miles you'll see a white mailbox for the property on the right.
 If you hit a switchback you've gone too far.
-This way does have somewhat patchier cell service after you turn off of Squaw Pass, but generally if you send a text it will make it through.
+This way does have somewhat patchier cell service after you turn off of Squaw Pass but picks up again right by our driveway.

 Please wear boots or secure shoes as the terrain is still rough up there.
 Dress warmly as it’s usually about ten degrees cooler up there than downtown Idaho Springs, and be sure to drink extra water to support your body at altitude!